 5. Shanghai Natural History Museum

-Shanghai’s Natural History Museum recently opened and has something for all ages.
+Shanghai’s Natural History Museum has something for all ages.
 The property spans over 11 acres of floor space and features over 10,000 artifacts from all seven continents.
 The building and property itself are an architectural marvel, from the building’s shape that was inspired by a nautilus shell, to the northern stone wall that gives the appearance of shifting tectonic plates and canyon walls eroded by water.
 It is truly unique.
 There are dinosaur fossils, mummies, a 4D theater, and a sculpture park.
 If that’s not enough to entertain the kids for hours, I don’t know what will.

 If you’re looking for other ideas, don’t miss this Shanghai weekend itinerary, it has plenty of ideas!
 Thanks again to Jess for sharing her thoughts and insight on Shanghai.
 I always love having new perspectives on family travel.